Mitzi (McDaniel) Depold Robinson

+Great-grandchildren include: Olivia and Natalie Barcomb, Liam and Ryan May; and step-great-grandchildren: Hannah and Madalynn Gwiazda, David, Caitlin and Maddie Tay, Gretta and Ava Overmyer, Seumas, Beitris and Bonnie Robinson, Isabela and Andreea Robinson, Brian and Thomas Patterson, and Lillie and AJ Bell.

+She leaves behind many nieces, nephews, grand-nieces and grand-nephews, cousins, and many others she considered her “family.”

 Calling hours will be held on Tuesday, Oct.
-11, 2022 from 6-8 p.m. at the Regan Denny Stafford, Funeral Home, 53 Quaker Road, Queensbury.
+11, 2022 from 6 to 8 p.m. at the Regan Denny Stafford Funeral Home, 53 Quaker Road, Queensbury.

 Add an entry as anonymous